icing/mod_tls/README.md

 In development/beta test.
 See [beta testing](#beta-testing) for instructions how to use the recent release.

 You need Apache httpd version 2.4.48 or newer to run this module.
-Also you need [crustls](https://github.com/abetterinternet/crustls), either the `main` branch or a version *greater than* 0.6.1.
+Also you need [rustls-ffi](https://github.com/rustls/rustls-ffi), either the `main` branch or a version at least 0.7.0.

 `mod_tls` gives you: